bbauska/webdev-G4G/08-aiImageGenerator/README.md

 </ul>

 <h3>Uncertain Knowledge and Reasoning</h3>
-Uncertain Knowledge and Reasoning in AI refers to the methods and techniques used to handle situations where information is incomplete, ambiguous or uncertain.
-For managing uncertainty in AI following methods are used:
+<p>Uncertain Knowledge and Reasoning in AI refers to the methods and techniques used to
+handle situations where information is incomplete, ambiguous or uncertain.
+For managing uncertainty in AI following methods are used:</p>
 <ul>
   <li><a href="https://www.geeksforgeeks.org/artificial-intelligence/representing-knowledge-in-an-uncertain-domain-in-ai/">
     Uncertain Knowledge and Reasoning in AI</a></li>